-Within the first year and half I was completely medication free(did I mention I was on 8 different kinds of meds?), my once atrophied left leg was the same size as my right, I lost 45 lbs, was healthier more vibrant and fit than ever.
+Within the first year and half I was completely medication free(did I mention I was on 8 different kinds of meds?).
+My once atrophied left leg was the same size as my right, I lost 45 lbs, was healthier more vibrant and fit than ever.
 I could not get enough of Yoga.
 I practiced every day and I'd spend about an hour each day meditating.
-Soon I was asked to be the Program Director of the School, helped develop and teach the children's Yoga program and had the blessing of working side by side with my Teacher who now holds the title of Yogacharya, the highest honor for a Yoga teacher from his Guru.
+Soon I was asked to be the Program Director of the School where I helped develop and teach the children's Yoga program and had the blessing of working side by side with my Teacher who now holds the title of Yogacharya, the highest honor for a Yoga teacher from his Guru.
 This study went on for six years, 5-6 days a week.
 The GIFT of spending so much time with my Teacher is immeasurable.
 He constantly shared the teachings that were passed on to him from his Guru to me.
 He challenged me on every level, especially in Svadhyaya-study of the self.
-My gratitude for this gift, this blessing is beyond words, I can only continue to bow to my Teacher and this great lineage of Masters.
+My gratitude for this gift, this blessing is beyond words.
+I can only continue to bow to my Teacher and this great lineage of Masters.

-After recovering physically, I left the Yoga school and all that was familiar to retreat to the Adirondack mountains to live alone in solitude.
-My intention was to meditate, pray, heal, write, immerse myself in Nature and really look within to study myself, self study.
+After recovering physically, I left all that was familiar to retreat to the Adirondack mountains to live alone in solitude.
+My intention was to meditate, pray, heal, write, immerse myself in Nature and really look within to study myself.
 In time I met some wonderful friends who asked me to teach Yoga.
 At first I refused because that is not why I was there, however in time I was teaching throughout the Tri-Lake area and had over a hundred students, led several women's retreats and wrote a book about my healing journey, Adirondack Retreat My Midlife Journey to Wholeness.
 This is where I blossomed as a teacher in every possible way.

 In 2018 I was blindsided by a diagnosis of Multiple Myeloma.
 There were two things I Knew to be true for me: I would go through with 6 months of treatment and the stem cell transplant but once that was done I'd refuse any further treatment.
-I'd take full responsibility for my own healing, second I Knew I had to return to the Adirondack mountains, live on or near the water to heal.
+I'd take full responsibility for my own healing and I Knew I had to return to the Adirondack mountains, live on or near the water to heal.

 Dreams do come true, in just the right way at just the right time.
 God's design is always perfect.
 My health is radiant.
-I/we live a very simple life, spend as much time in the woods as possible.
+I/we live a very simple life and spend as much time in the woods as possible.
 I completely changed my diet; plant based, lots of juicing, no alcohol, no sugar, no dairy, no animal products.
-I take therapeutic grade supplements prescribed by my Functional Medicine PA and return to my oncologist every 3 months for check ups.
+I take therapeutic grade supplements prescribed by my Functional Medicine PA and return to my oncologist every year for check ups.
 I am empowered by my choices.
 I bring all of this, the fullness of my Life to every student in every class I teach.